 What do Henry Winkler, Robert Wagner and Fred Thompson have in common?

-If you answered, “They’re all aging, former stars of TV shows,” you’re right.
-But one other thing they have in common is they’ve all become pitchmen for reverse mortgages.
+If you answered, “They’re all former stars of TV shows,” you’re right.
+But one other thing they have in common is they’ve all pitched reverse mortgages.

 What’s a reverse mortgage and how do they work?
-I’ve been asked that question at least three times in just the last three weeks:
+I’m asked this question a lot.
+Examples:

 Is a reverse mortgage something to look at?
 We have a 30 year mortgage on our house for $70,000 and thought it might be easier to let the house make the payments for us.
 The house is worth somewhere around $225,000.

 Can you give me a real, down to earth, honest to goodness explanation to the “reverse mortgage” currently being touted to seniors 62 and older.
 It almost seems like it’s “too good to be true” and you know what they say about those kinds of deals!